Honours weighted average

 HWA rules if you commenced prior to 2021

 The HWA is based on a similar formula to the WAM and includes a weighting for each unit.
 A level one unit is weighted by a factor of one, a level two unit is weighted by a factor of two etc. The unit level is determined by the first number of the unit code (eg ENG3000 would be weighted by a factor of three, irrespective of whether you completed it at second, third or fourth year etc).
 A mark you achieve after repeating a unit is reduced by 10% before being weighted.

-Students commencing from 2014 will be entering courses with (Honours) in their title.
-The calculation is also independent of the (Honours) course title.
-It is therefore possible to complete a Bachelor of Engineering (Honours) and graduate with a Pass grade (ie without meritorious honours).
+Most engineering courses have (Honours) in the course title.
+The HWA calculation is independent of the (Honours) course title.
+It's possible to complete a Bachelor of Engineering (Honours) and graduate with a Pass grade (ie without meritorious honours).

 Impact of Academic Safety Net

 SFR and NSR grades (including those awarded under the Academic Safety Net) and units that you have passed and have elected not to have appear on your transcript do not contribute towards the HWA.